Like UC Davis Women's Basketball on Facebook

-The return to UC Davis also marked a return to the home state for Abeyta, who prepped at Sacramento's Mira Loma High School.
-She spent the two previous seasons as head varsity coach at Forest Ridge High School in Bellevue, Wash before returning to her college alma mater.
+Before returning to UC Davis, Abeyta spent two seasons as the varsity head coach at Forest Ridge HS in Bellevue, Wash.
 Abeyta also served as an assistant coach at North Seattle Community College from 2001-02.

-Abeyta also was a member of the Aggie team that finished third at the NCAA Division II Championship, playing alongside current Associate Head Coach Jennifer Gross.
+Abeyta also was a member of the Aggie team that finished third at the Div.
+II NCAA Tournament, playing alongside current head coach Jennifer Gross.
 She continues to rank among the school's career leaders in points and rebounds.